Donate to CPAWS

-CPAWS is playing a lead role across Canada in implementing this ambitious agreement signed by environmental groups and forestry companies in 2010 to conserve caribou habitat within 72 million hectares of Boreal forest.
+CPAWS is playing a lead role in this ambitious agreement signed by environmental groups and forestry companies in 2010 that focuses on conserving caribou habitat and protecting important areas within 72 million hectares of Boreal forest.

 Signed in May 2010, the Canadian Boreal Forest Agreement (CBFA) commits the 24 member companies of the Forest Products Association of Canada (FPAC) to work collaboratively with CPAWS and other environmental groups to achieve these major conservation goals, among others: